LKedward/quickstart-fortran/README.md

   - `intel-setvars` to initialise the Intel OneAPI environment (if installed)
   - `setup-stdlib` to build and install the latest version of the Fortran Standard Library

+## FAQ

+### Do I need to be administrator to install this?

+No, the installer will install files to the `AppData` directory for the current user (`C:\Users\<user>\AppData\Local`).

+### How can I install `stdlib` with this?

+First, run the installer, making sure that GFortran, fpm and Git are selected.
+After install, open up the commmand window using the `Quickstart Fortran` shortcut on the desktop or in the start menu.
+At the command window type `setup-stdlib` and press ENTER.
+This will fetch the latest version of `stdlib` and install it to the local GFortran installation.

+__Note: The `setup-stdlib` script only works with the GFortran installation provided with this installer - it cannot currently detect existing GFortran installations.__

 ## About